wpPlugins-io/Press-Elements/readme.txt

 9. Display Gravatars based on an email address.
 10. Display Flickr photostream based on Flickr User ID.
 11. Display Pinterest pins based on Pinterest username.
+12. Display images in a beautiful accordion effect.
+13. Display visual differences between two images.
+14. Display sticky notes effect.

 == Frequently Asked Questions ==

 = Is Press Elements compatible with any Theme? =

 It sure is!
 Press Elements uses standard theme functions.
-That plugin will work on any WordPress theme!
+The plugin will work on any WordPress theme!

 = Is Press Elements compatible with Custom Post Types? =